kinsomicrote/jioke.me/src/_notes/2019-09-19-once-a-confused-lad-still-a-confused-lad.md

 About 8 years later, I'm still trying to make sense of each day.
 I spent most of today trying to figure out some CSS issue, I dread the days where I have to debug CSS.
 I have no clue what the fix to the issue will be, but I'm pretty certain that I'll resolve it, with help from Google and humans of the web.
 Isn't that confusing?

 I started working on the API for a project.
 I managed to get the test suite working and passed a few tests last night before shutting down.
-Today didn't work out as planned, a test is failing and a feature is working as I want it today.
+Today didn't work out as planned, a test is failing and a feature is not working as I want it to.
 No clue how to get it done yet, I'm quite confused at the moment.

 It happens like that.
 Still that confused lad, possibly not on the same level.

 I ask myself tonight, what if the man had tried to understand what was going on in that lad's life?
 You know, tried a level of empathy?
 Would it have helped?
 I have no idea.
 Yet, what I know is that shoving the fact that I'll fail on my face didn't help either.

 If you're reading this, and you're caught up in your cycle of confusion.
-Find comfort in that fact that you're not alone.
-Most of us wake up each day trying to make sense of what that day is.
+Find comfort in the fact that you're not alone.
+Most of us wake up each day trying to make sense of what the day will be.
 The confusion is not what matters, it's probably what you do with it.

 Sometimes I worry about tomorrow, we all do, but that does not wipe today's confusion off our mind.
-I'll leave you with these parts from Jon Bellion's song Maybe IDK.
+I'll leave you with these parts from Jon Bellion's song, Maybe IDK.

 [![https://images.app.goo.gl/4NG4LAtV7bSb2EKY7](http://img.youtube.com/vi/OLYObm5xNy8/0.jpg)](http://www.youtube.com/watch?v=OLYObm5xNy8 "Jon Bellion - Maybe IDK")